 - Keep healthy snacks close by for nibbling.

 - If other people offer to cook for you, let them.
-And do not be shy about telling them what you would like.
+And don’t be shy about telling them what you’d like.

 - If you live alone, you might want to arrange for “Meals on Wheels” to bring food to you.
 Ask your doctor, nurse, local American Cancer Society office, or Cancer Information Service about “Meals on Wheels.”
 This service is active in most large communities.